 Durham County owns and operates a separate facility which serves the Research Triangle Park and adjacent areas.

 - About Biosolids

 - Sewer System

 - Contact Water & Sewer

-Each facility operates under a National Pollution Discharge Elimination System (NPDES) Permit issue by the NC Department of Environment and Natural Resources (DENR) which limits the amounts of different substances, including nutrients such as Nitrogen and Phosphorus, which are allowed in the discharge.
+Each facility operates under a National Pollution Discharge Elimination System (NPDES) Permit issued by the NC Department of Environment and Natural Resources (DENR).
+This is a type of permit that limits the amounts of certain substances allowed in the discharge.
+That includes nutrients such as Nitrogen and Phosphorus.
 Each WRF is staffed 24/7 to ensure that processes are monitored around the clock.

 The city’s centralized state-certified Water/Wastewater Laboratory is located at the South Durham WRF.
 In addition to conducting analyses for the water reclamation and treatment facilities, Lab staff also analyzes samples for the Industrial Pretreatment and Storm Water Services programs.
 For more detailed information about the city’s permit compliance history, view the Annual Sewer System Report.